Financial-Times/ft-origami/docs/component-spec/modules.md

 If a module requires that any feature of its dependencies be used directly by products/components consuming the module then it *should* alias that functionality within its own namespace to avoid them having to include the sub-dependency as a direct dependency e.g o-ft-typography aliases `oFontsInclude` to `oFtTypographyIncludeFont`.

-When listing dependencies in the `dependencies` section of the `bower.json` package configuration, the version required *must* be specified using the semver `^` operator, allowing for updates up to the next major version, unless a version within that range is known to break the module (note that this doesn't work in the same way for packages that are not yet at version 1, for which, specify an explicit range.
-See [#148](https://github.com/Financial-Times/ft-origami/issues/148))
+When listing dependencies in the `dependencies` section of the `bower.json` package configuration, the version required:

+* *must be* specified using the semver `^` operator, allowing for updates up to the next major version, unless a version within that range is known to break the module; and
+* *must be* greater than or equal to 1.0.0 (modules with version numbers less than one *must not* be used as dependencies of any other module - see [#148](https://github.com/Financial-Times/ft-origami/issues/148) and [#314](https://github.com/Financial-Times/ft-origami/issues/314)); and
+* *must not* include `-beta` or other semver suffixes.

 Where the dependency is an Origami module that is *also a dependency of many other Origami modules*, it *must* verify and assert the widest version compatibility possible, including maintaining compatibility with earlier versions unless to do so would be impractical.